OpenMW/openmw/CONTRIBUTING.md

 Description
 ===========

-Your pull request description should include:
+Your pull request description should include (if applicable):

+* A link back to the bug report or forum discussion that prompted the change
 * Summary of the changes made
 * Reasoning / motivation behind the change
 * What testing you have carried out to verify the change
-* If applicable, a link back to the bug report or forum discussion that prompted the change

 Other notes
 ===========